mealy2010/libraryproject/README.md

 * Calculate how many times an account has borrowed books
 * Identify which books an account currently has checked out

----

 ## Implementation Approach

 I followed a structured process to complete the project:

-1. Reviewed the dataset structure for books, authors, and accounts
+1. Reviewed the dataset structure for books, authors, and accounts.
-2. Identified the expected input and output for each function
+2. Identified the expected input and output for each function.
-3. Started with simpler functions such as counts and lookups
+3. Started with simpler functions such as counts and lookups.
 4. Built more complex logic using:

    * `filter()` to group data
    * `find()` to locate specific items
    * `map()` to format results
    * `sort()` to rank data
-5. Tested each function and refined logic based on results
+5. Tested each function and refined logic based on results.
-6. Cleaned up the code to improve readability and meet rubric requirements
+6. Cleaned up the code to improve readability and meet rubric requirements.

----

 ## Example Navigation Structure